Social Innovation Academy (SINA)

 Please explain how your selected topic areas are influenced, in the local context of your project (1,000 characters).

 Joblessness and the lack of opportunities are leading root causes of global unrest.
 In efforts to create jobs on a larger scale, governments often jeopardize the planet in the name of economic development.
 In Uganda for example, massive palm oil production allowed for the deforestation of close to 40,000 hectares of primary rain forest on the remote Ssesse Islands.
 100% of SINA members say that through SINA they are now environmentally conscious.
 Some have created environmental enterprises.

 Prosperity is highly impacted by education.
 Someone educated will make better decisions and is more likely to find a job.
 In over 11 years, the Legatum Prosperity Index has continuously found entrepreneurship to be one of the most important variables for a countries' overall prosperity.
-Through SINA, jobless youth are driving their own education and create their own opportunities through social enterprises with a positive impact on the society and a positive impact on the environment.
+Through SINA, jobless refugee youth are driving their own education, create their own opportunities and jobs through social enterprises with a positive impact on the society and a positive impact on the environment.

 Who will work alongside your organization in the project idea?
 (1,000 characters)

 Denis has been a refugee from South Sudan in the Bidi Bidi Refugee Camp in Uganda.
 He joined SINA and started to derive a strength from his difficult past to impact the lives of other refugees, just as SINA had transformed his life.
 He created a team with six other refugees and together the team started implementing SINA in the Bidi Bidi refugee camp since April 2018.